typohnebild/numpy-vs-mir/README.md

 The solving of `Ae = r` can be done recursively until the costs for solving are negligible and can be done directly due to the smaller problem size.

 The basic scheme of a multigrid cycle looks like the following:

 - Pre-Smoothing – reducing initial errors calculating a few iterations of the Gauss–Seidel method.
 - Residual Computation – computing residual error.
 - Restriction – downsampling the residual to a lower resolution.
-- Compute error – sovle (recursively) the problem `Ae = r` on the restricted residual.
+- Compute error – solve (recursively) the problem `Ae = r` on the restricted residual.
 - Prolongation – interpolating the correction `e` back to the previous resolution.
 - Correction – Adding prolongated correction error onto the solution approximation `x`.
 - Post-Smoothing – reducing further errors using a few iterations of the Gauss–Seidel method.